plrang/plr-get-wiki-adm/README.md

 Wordpress Wikipedia API client plugin

-Basic article summary fetch for inserting it into a Wordpress post.

-This is a work in progress, early yet working stage.
-There are many leftovers from my other sources and the code is not optimized nor organized/formatted.
-There are many boilerplates left ready for further development.
+This "article summary fetch" is a work in progress, in the early stages of development.
+The code is not optimized or well-organized, and there are many boilerplates left for further development.
+Please note that depending on the language, Wikipedia URLs may use unusual encoding, requiring manual input to adjust the URL temporarily.

-Depending on the language the URLs supplied by Wikipedia may use some weird encoding.
-There is an user input required in that case to change the URL part by hand (temporary).
-This is the one of many fixes needed so:  Use it at your own risk.
-No warranties of any kind.

-To install just put the [plr-get-wiki-adm] folder inside the Wordpress Plugins folder.
-Autoupdate is enabled.
-The plugin package is hosted under: https://plrang.com/plr-plugins/plr-get-wiki-adm-upd/plr-get-wiki-adm.zip

-It could be hosted on Github, but GH adds the branch suffix to the file name, which would force me to change that name in many places.
-[At the moment] it's not an issue I want to cover.
+As such, use the plugin at your own risk, with no warranties of any kind.

+To install, simply place the [plr-get-wiki-adm] folder inside the WordPress Plugins folder or clone it.
+Autoupdate is enabled, and the plugin package is hosted at https://plrang.com/plr-plugins/plr-get-wiki-adm-upd/plr-get-wiki-adm.zip.
+Although the plugin could be hosted on Github, doing so would force the file name to change in many places due to the branch suffix, which is not currently a priority.

+Note that this plugin is not yet optimized and should be used with caution.

 ![Plugin screenshot](https://github.com/plrang/plr-get-wiki-adm/blob/master/img/wikipedia-wordpress-plugin-free-code-plrang.jpg)